jamis/wordsearch/README.md

   characters are discarded.
 The resulting message should be the same length as the number of unused squares in the puzzle.
 * `--word-file` : a text file containing words to use in the puzzle.
+* `--text` : draw the puzzle to the terminal as text, instead of emitting a PDF

 ## Encoding Messages